pansay/linguistica/content/posts/2017-09-17_dash-in-russian.md

 Лагеря is the plural of Лагер, which is literally the German word *Lager* [de], as in *Konzentrationslager* [de].

 NKVD's camps: the concentration camps administered by the NKVD, Stalin's political police, to which *troikas* (a group of three people) could send anyone they wanted.
-The term Gulag is a semi-acronym, ГУЛаг, in which Лаг is short for Lager: it means simply the General Administration of the Lagers -- of the concentration camps.
+The term Gulag is a semi-acronym, *ГУЛаг*, in which *Лаг* is short for *Lager*: it means simply the General Administration of the Lagers -- of the concentration camps.

-The Czechs, who suffered both Russian and German versions of socialist totalitarianism, also call those camps *lágr* [cs], directly borrowed from German, and use the term to refer to *both versions of the totalitarian camps*.
+The Czechs, who suffered both [German](http://www.blesk.cz/clanek/zpravy-udalosti/314998/koncentracni-tabory-na-uzemi-ceskoslovenska-vezni-umirali-v-52-lagrech.html) and [Russian](https://www.respekt.cz/fokus/jak-ucit-o-komunistickych-lagrech-a-normalizaci) flavors of socialist totalitarianism, also refer to those camps as *[lágr](https://fr.wiktionary.org/wiki/l%C3%A1gr#Tch.C3.A8que)* [cs], directly borrowed from German, and use the term to refer to *both versions of the totalitarian camps*.
 In some cases, the very same camps, well placed close to uranium mines, switched directly from the National Socialist to the Socialist regime.
+The term can also [be applied to North Korea's current concentration camps](https://www.novinky.cz/zahranicni/svet/431941-hlad-muceni-a-16hodinova-pracovni-doba-v-lagrech-kldr-je-vezneno-na-120-tisic-lidi.html).

 So the last line is the camps itself, hence the dash: even among the *zek* population, there were still death quotas to be met.